 At 30 September 2022, GCP’s adviser had an active pipeline of around £388m of potential new investment opportunities and £85m in follow on opportunities under consideration (totalling £473m) that it felt would provide further diversification and support to the dividend.

 These offered annualised indicative returns ranging between 6.0% and 8.5%, and were in a range of sectors, offering the chance to further diversify GCP’s revenue streams.

-The largest nominal opportunity present was the possible battery storage portfolio that the advisors are currently working on, representing over half of the nominal value of the potential new deals.
+By far the largest opportunity present was the possible battery storage portfolio that the advisors are currently working on, representing over half of the nominal value of the potential new deals.
 This may be particularly important for diversifying GCP’s portfolio, given the nominal size of the deal, but also the fact that battery storage would be a new type of revenue for the trust.
 Battery storage is particularly important in diversifying GCP’s existing energy generation exposure, as storage assets benefit from volatility in prices which are typically the result of the intermittency of renewable generation.

 Each quarter, the investment adviser and a third-party valuation agent (Mazars LLP) reassess the fair value of GCP’s financial assets.
 Values are based on discounted cash flows, where asset-specific market discount rates are applied to the contractual cash flows of each asset.

 The valuation agent decides what the discount rates should be, taking into account:

 - investor sentiment, activity and pricing in the primary and secondary markets for infrastructure investments; and

 - changes to the economic, legal, taxation or regulatory environment.